Perfexionists/perun/README.md

 Contributing
 ------------

-If you'd like to contribute, please fork the repository and use a feature branch.
+If you'd like to contribute, please first fork our repository and create a dedicated feature branch.
 Pull requests are warmly welcome.
+We will review the contribution (possibly request some changes).

-In case you run in some unexpected behaviour, error or anything suspicious, either contact us directly through mail or [create a new Issue](https://github.com/Perfexionists/perun/issues/new).
+In case you run into some unexpected behaviour, error or anything suspicious, either contact us directly through mail or [create a new Issue](https://github.com/Perfexionists/perun/issues/new).

-The architecture of Perun allows easy extension.
+We build Perun so it is easily extensible.
 In case you are interested in extending our tool suite with new kinds of collectors, postprocessors or visualization methods, please refer to appropriate sections in Perun's documentation (i.e. Create your own [collector](https://perfexionists.github.io/perun/collectors.html#creating-your-own-collector), [postprocessor](https://perfexionists.github.io/perun/postprocessors.html#creating-your-own-postprocessor) or [visualization](https://perfexionists.github.io/perun/views.html#creating-your-own-visualization)).
+Do not hesitate to contact us, if you run into any problems.

 If you are interested in contributing to Perun project, please first refer to [contributing](Contributing.md) section.
 If you think your custom module could help others, please